11058. Chasing a butterfly

 vector<int> d, h, res;

-The function dfs (v, p, cnt) performs a depth-first search from the vertex v and returns the value h[v].
-The ancestor of v is p.
-The distance from vertex 1 to v is equal to cnt.
-For each vertex v we calculate the values d[v] and h[v].
+The function dfs (v, p, cnt) performs a depth-first search starting from vertex v and returns the value h[v].
+Here, p is the parent of vertex v, and cnt is the distance from vertex 1 to v.
+During the traversal, the values d[v] and h[v] are computed for each vertex v.

 int dfs(int v, int p = -1, int cnt = 0)